Team-Compliance/NewPillCrusher/README.md

     - Horf! = All enemies shoot an Ipecac shot that can damage themselves and Isaac
     - Feels like I'm walking on sunshine! = all enemies become invulnerable for 3 (6) seconds
     - Vurp! = Previous Pill Crusher effect.
 If there wasn't - just play animation and do nothing
-    - Shot Speed Down = Enemies get a shot speed down effect
+    - Shot Speed Down = Enemies get a shot speed down effect --done
-    - Shot Speed Up = Enemies get a shot speed up effect
+    - Shot Speed Up = Enemies get a shot speed up effect --done
     - Experimental Pill = Random pill crusher effect --done